George Odhiambo: Shirak FC

 On 28 February 2013, Odhiambo signed a 3-year contract with ambitious Armenian club Shirak after impressing during a two-week trial.
 Odhiambo made his debut for Shirak on 3 March against Ararat Yerevan in the Armenian Cup.
 Odhiambo's first goal for Shirak came on 30 March 2013 in a 4–3 victory over Impulse in the Armenian Premier League.

 Return to Gor Mahia

 On 7 January 2014, it was announced that Odhiambo returned to his former team Gor Mahia, signing a one-year deal.

 Tusker

 On 8 August 2019, Odhiambo joined Tusker on a two-year deal.

 International career

 George has been a regular in the Kenya national football team since 2009, playing alongside stars such as McDonald Mariga and Dennis Oliech.

 Style of play

-George plays predominantly as a winger but can also play as a striker.
-His greatest assets are his dribbling ability and pace.
+George plays primarily as a winger and can also operate as a striker.
+He is known for his pace and dribbling ability.